domapic/domapic-base/README.md

 The authorization method is agnostic in relation with the used authentication method, because it only receives the user data, no matter the method used to store or recover this data from the request.

 An operation `auth` method can be defined as a function, or as a string that defines which "authorization role" function has to be executed.
-This "authorization roles" must to be defined in the server:
+This "authorization roles" must to be defined in the server, using the `addAuthorization` method:

 ```js
 service.server.addAuthorization('fooRoleName', (userData) => {